COLLAS CRILL COMPLAINTS PROCEDURE

 6.5By making a written complaint to Collas Crill you are agreeing to the investigation of your complaint in accordance with the procedures and terms set out below.

-7.2The respective Senior Partner will carry out an investigation of your complaint and will report on your complaint within 30 working days of Collas Crill having received your Complaint Form.
-If the investigation is delayed, the respective Senior Partner will set a new date for completion of the investigation and will inform you of that date.
+7.2The respective Managing Partner will carry out an investigation of your complaint and will report on your complaint within 30 working days of Collas Crill having received your Complaint Form.
+If the investigation is delayed, the respective Managing Partner will set a new date for completion of the investigation and will inform you of that date.
 In these circumstances you should receive a considered response within a maximum of 40 working days from receipt of your Complaint Form.

-7.3The respective Senior Partner will set out:
+7.3The respective Managing Partner will set out:

 7.3.1the nature and scope of the investigation;